 Different Types of Addiction Require Individualized Treatment Plans

 In group therapy sessions, you’ll begin to see that you’re not alone in recovery.
 This is extremely helpful because many people in early recovery feel as though they’re all alone in their struggles.
 When you’re able to connect to others who struggle with addiction despite the type of addiction they have, you’ll begin to be able to overcome your addiction.
-This primarily helps because you begin to build a strong support network that will help you continue to stay sober after treatment.
+This primarily helps because you build a strong support network that will help you stay sober after treatment.

 The Santé Center for Healing helps people just like you take the first steps to overcome addiction.
 By coming to our program and going through various levels of care, you’ll see that there’s hope to leave drug and alcohol addiction in the past.